65B.48 Reparation security compulsory.

 (3) evidence that reliable financial arrangements, deposits, or commitments exist providing assurance, substantially equivalent to that afforded by a policy of insurance complying with sections 65B.41 to 65B.71, for payment of tort liabilities, basic economic loss benefits, and all other obligations imposed by sections 65B.41 to 65B.71; and

-(4) a nonrefundable initial application fee of $2,500 and a renewal fee of $1,200 for political subdivisions and $1,500 for nonpolitical entities every three years.
+(4) a nonrefundable initial application fee of $1,500 and an annual renewal fee of $400 for political subdivisions and $500 for nonpolitical entities.

 (a) establish reporting requirements;

 (b) establish standards or guidelines to assure the adequacy of the financing and administration of self-insurance plans;